 Even though Clear Creek County is one of the smallest counties in the state, it’s full of outdoor adventure and rich history.
-Its proximity to Denver offers many conveniences without the downsides, there are even mobile car detailing services that serve the county.
+Its proximity to Denver offers many conveniences without the downsides, there is even mobile car detailing in Clear Creek county .
 It’s a place to live for those that love the outdoors year-round.
 It’s also a place to visit for those that want an authentic Colorado experience.
 Where old mining haunts tower over the modern restaurants, breweries, and shops.
 It’s where the past happily and continuously mingles with the present.
 Clear Creek’s vibrant and unique towns make this county the exciting destination it is today.

 Clear Creek County’s Scenic Byways